MileHacker Logo

 Food Festivals

-Food events are less frequent in Ahvaz compared to major tourist cities.
+Food festivals are less frequent in Ahvaz compared to major tourist cities.
 You might find local harvest celebrations for dates or other produce, based on the season.
 Check local event listings or ask hotel staff.

 Seasonal events occur.